-For the free But, First Coffee Printable click HERE
+For the free Coffee Printable click HERE

 I admit to loving coffee more than is healthy, I’m sure.
 Willingly admit it.
 I also sneak fries here and there, skip a work-out in favor of a movie more days than I care to admit, and allow the dog up in bed with me even though its mostly against the rules.